 To help you navigate these changes, we're sharing valuable insights on internal control compliance.

 Boards are more alert to risk and their responsibilities than ever, seeking greater assurance over the control environment.
 Although premium listed businesses should already have a framework of internal controls in place, these can vary widely.
-Companies are starting to take internal control disclosures seriously, however 52% provide only basic or general explanation of their internal control effectiveness with limited transparency on the how (Corporate Governance review 2022).
+Though Provision 29 isn't effective until 1 January 2026, our latest corporate governance research found that only 2% of the FTSE 350 disclosed all of the recommended information.

 Internal controls: latest updates